GitTools/GitVersion/docs/git-branching-strategies/gitflow-examples.md

 # GitFlow Examples
+These examples are using the *default* configuration with GitVersion.
+Which is [continuous deployment](../reference/continuous-deployment.md) mode for `develop` and [continuous delivery](../reference/continuous-delivery.md) mode for all other branches.

+This default configuration allows you to publish CI builds from develop to a CI MyGet feed, or another CI feed.
+Then all other branches are manually released then tagged.
+Read more about this at [version increments](../more-info/version-increments.md).

 ## Feature Branches
 Feature branches will take the feature branch name and use that as the pre-release tag.

 ![GitFlow](img/05119d0cd4ecaaefff94_feature-branch.png)

+Notice after the feature branch is merged, the version on `develop` is `1.3.0-unstable.3`.
+This is due to `develop` running in *continuous deployment* mode.
+If you configured `develop` to use *continuous delivery* the version would still be `1.3.0-unstable.1` and you would have to use release tags to increment the `unstable.1`.

+You can see the different on the feature branch itself, notice the version is the same before and after the commit on the feature branch?
+Only the metadata has changed.
+If you released the feature branch artifacts then tagged the commit, the following commit would increase to `-beta.2`.

 ## Pull Request
 Because feature branches are most likely pushed to a fork, we are showing the